smflaxman/smflaxman/README.md

-I'm Steven Flaxman and I'm a 4th year student at the University of Denver currently studying computer science.
+I'm Steven Flaxman and I'm a graduate of the University of Denver with a bachelor's degree in computer science.